-The Joint Archives Service (JAS), based at Dorset History Centre (DHC) is operated on behalf of Bournemouth Borough Council, Dorset County Council and the Borough of Poole.
-Partnership between the three authorities as delivered through the joint service, sits at the heart of JAS activities and underwrites the protocols and processes by which DHC preserves material.
+The Joint Archives Service (JAS), based at Dorset History Centre (DHC) is operated on behalf of Bournemouth, Christchurch and Poole Council (BCP) and Dorset Council (DC).
+Partnership between the two authorities as delivered through the joint service, sits at the heart of JAS activities and underwrites the protocols and processes by which DHC preserves material.
 Archives are documents (hand-written, printed items, maps, plans, slides, postcards, photographs, audio-visual material, digital records and comparable items in diverse physical formats) from the tenth century to the present day.
 They are items that have been selected through a process of appraisal as being worthy of permanent preservation.
 DHC is the sole local authority archive within the county with Approved Repository status as designated by The National Archives.